broussb/sierra-transfer-count/README.md

 3. Go to Settings → API
 4. Copy the "Project URL" (this is your `SUPABASE_URL`)
 5. Copy the "anon public" key (this is your `SUPABASE_ANON_KEY`)

+### Important Security Note

+The `.env.example` file is just a template.
+It should contain placeholder values only.
+Never put real credentials in any file that gets committed to your repository, as Netlify's security scanning will block the deployment.

 ### Database Setup